-Duke’s nationally ranked cancer experts detect and treat cancer that occurs in the ovaries.
-Our gynecologic oncologists are specialists in treating women with cancers that affect their reproductive system.
-We understand the impact ovarian cancer has on your fertility, sexual function, psychological health and your family.
-We draw upon the latest research findings and our ongoing clinical trials to ensure your ovarian cancer is found early, and create the most effective treatment plan for the stage and type of your ovarian cancer.
+Duke’s nationally ranked cancer experts detect and treat cancer that occurs in the ovaries and fallopian tubes as well as primary peritoneal cancer.
+Our gynecologic oncologists are specialists in treating women with cancers that affect their reproductive systems.
+We understand the impact ovarian cancer has on your fertility, sexual function, and psychological health and on your family.
+We draw upon the latest research findings and our ongoing clinical trials to find your ovarian cancer as early as possible and create the most effective treatment plan for the stage and type of your cancer.

 Performed to feel for masses in the ovaries, vaginal area, cervix, uterus, fallopian tubes, and rectum.

 Checks levels of CA 125, a protein made by ovarian cancer cells.

 Transvaginal ultrasound, X-ray, CT scans, MRI, and PET scans may be used to create high-quality images of your uterus and surrounding organs.
 Used to pinpoint the location of your tumor and determine whether it has spread.